TheCodeTherapy/string-compressor/README.md

 ## TODO:

 Some more test thingies before making it "npm install --save" available.
+Most important tests already implemented.
+You can watch them go by:
+- ```npm test```

 ### Have fun using it.